web-illinois/toolkit-builder-3/site/demo/index.md

 ---
 # Demo Pages

 We built a few demonstration pages to ensure that everything worked OK.
-All of these pages open in a new window, and none of the links go anywhere.
+All of the links below open in a new window.

 * <a href="/demo/home.html" target="_blank">Sample Home Page</a>: A sample home page using the components.
 * <a href="/demo/home-illinois-mode.html" target="_blank">Sample Home Page, Alternate</a>: A sample home page using the "illinois" mode on the **ilw-page** component.
 This is used if you don't want to wrap all of your content in an **ilw-content** block.